 Note: Admission to first year only

 The course provides students with directed experience in a community service organization such as a service club, a youth club or group, a national park or conservation area, or a science museum.
 The Faculty of Education Field Experience Office will arrange the Community Service Field Placements, where applicable.
 Workshops and seminars will prepare students for the Community Service Field Placements and introduce students to the Professional Year Applicant Portfolio as a means of documenting and reflecting on professional learning and practice in the teaching profession.
+(Open only to students in the Modern Languages, French, English Language and Literature, History, Drama, Visual Art, General Science and Mathematics I/S Concurrent Education programs).
+(This is an experiential learning course.)

-An introduction to analyzing and writing about literary texts, focusing on the major genres (poetry, drama, and narrative prose), the use of literary terms, and frequent writing assignments in practical criticism.
-(Not available on an audit basis.)
+An introduction to analyzing and writing about literary texts, focusing on: the major genres (poetry, drama, and narrative prose), the use of literary terms, and frequent writing assignments in practical criticism.
+(Not available on an Audit basis.)
 (Restricted to majors in English and IAS only.)

-A survey of representative texts to 1750: The Medieval, Renaissance, seventeenth-century and eighteenth-century periods.
+A survey of representative texts to 1750: the Medieval, Renaissance, seventeenth-century and eighteenth-century periods.
 (Restricted to majors in English and IAS only.)
+Credit cannot be obtained for both ENGL-1003 and ENGL-2109).